Counterargument Generation Prompts for Stress-Testing Essays

 When not to use these prompts

-Skip if your thesis is still vague — counterarguments need a clear target.
-Skip too if you need actual human pushback in your specific community; AI can simulate but not replace lived expertise.
+Skip them if your thesis is still vague — counterarguments need a clear target, so sharpen the claim first.
+Skip them too when you need real human pushback from your specific community; AI can simulate an objection but not replace lived expertise or field-specific tacit knowledge.

 Best for